Experienced secondary coach to handle kick and punt teams

 - Email: email@example.com

 - Office: (610) 330-5485

-Doug McFadden begins his eighth season on the Lafayette coaching staff and first under new head coach John Garrett.
+Doug McFadden begins his ninth season on the Lafayette coaching staff and first under new head coach John Garrett.
 He spent 2014-16 as the special teams coordinator in addition to his duties coaching the secondary.

-In 2016, McFadden will need to replace Matt Smalley ’16, a four-time All-Patriot League cornerback/return specialist who signed with the N.Y.
+In 2016, McFadden had to replace Matt Smalley ’16, a four-time All-Patriot League cornerback/return specialist who signed with the N.Y.
 Giants.
-McFadden will have two of the four secondary spots filled by players with significant experience in safety Draeland James ’17 and cornerback Phillip Parham ’18.

 In 2013, the kick return unit was exceptional as Smalley and Ross Scheuerman ’15 combined to finish fourth in the nation, averaging 25 yards per kick return.
 Individually, Smalley was eighth in the nation, bringing back kicks an average of 29.6 yards and was third in the nation with two runbacks for touchdowns on his way to All-Patriot League First-Team honors as a return specialist.
 The team’s kicker, Ryan Gralish ’16, made 82 percent of his field goals and was an All-Patriot League Second-Team honoree.